HuiminLiCandicehehe/vec_ntt/README.md

 # A scalable SIMD RISC-V based processor with customized vector extensions for CRYSTALS-kyber
 ## RISC-V  Vector extensions for NTT
-Repository code to support paper “Li H, Mentens N, Picek S. A scalable SIMD RISC-V based processor with customized vector extensions for CRYSTALS-kyber[C]//Proceedings of the 59th ACM/IEEE Design Automation Conference.
-2022: 733-738.”
+Repository code to support paper “Li, Huimin, Nele Mentens, and Stjepan Picek.
+"A scalable SIMD RISC-V based processor with customized vector extensions for CRYSTALS-kyber."
+Proceedings of the 59th ACM/IEEE Design Automation Conference.
+2022.”
 Link to the paper: https://dl.acm.org/doi/pdf/10.1145/3489517.3530552

 ## Scalability